Real Estate Professional Status

 Your participation in the activity constitutes substantially all the participation for that year.

-You participate in the activity for more than 100 hours in the tax year, and no other individual participates more than you, and this includes others who didn’t own an interest in the activity for the year (think maintaince, cleaning and other contractors).
+You participate in the activity for more than 100 hours in the tax year, and no other individual participates more than you, and this includes others who didn’t own an interest in the activity for the year (think maintenance, cleaning and other contractors).

 You materially participated in the activity (other than by meeting this test) for any FIVE (whether or not consecutive) of the 10 immediately preceding tax years.